A mini-vacation along the Gallatin.

 All stretches of the river intrigue me, from the lazy, meandering bends of the Park section, to the sweeping, strainer-clogged portion out in the valley.
 From south to the mouth, I want to fish it all, and I finally have a plan.

 I’m going to treat myself to a mini-vacation close to home.
 I know the canyon well enough, as I’ve made its acquaintance often with other ends in mind: hiking, climbing, skiing.
 What I don’t know is the river—but with the right guidance and experience, that will change.
+I'll stop by a fly shop to get oriented: perhaps Gallatin River Guides or Wild Trout Outfitters in Big Sky, or Blue Ribbon Flies in West if I head down that way.

 The next morning, I'll start early—there’s a lot of water to cover and I plan on hitting it all.
 Plying the canyon stretch all day, I'll leave no pull-out uncovered, bring fine specimens to net all the colors of the rainbow.